 At Tenterfield, in order to gain a picture of each child's strengths, interests and needs, our children will have their learning and development assessed at summative, interim checkpoints during the year.
-Judgements will be made using four categories, on the basis of what a child is 'on track to' achieve:
+Judgements will be made against the 4 milestones and stepping stones in each of our 7 curriculum areas.